Mahomes vs. Allen: Is it the new Brady vs. Manning? - NewsBreak

 Allen threw three touchdowns and 315 yards while also rushing for 59 yards and a score.
 Mahomes threw two touchdowns but also two costly interceptions.
 The Bills dominated at Arrowhead Stadium.

-And that brings us to where we are now: two evenly matched teams facing off once again in the playoffs and two young quarterbacks with impressive playoff resume.
+And that brings us to where we are now: two evenly matched teams facing off once again in the playoffs and two young quarterbacks with impressive playoff resumes.

-The Chiefs and Bills may be the most evenly matched teams in the playoffs: athletic/strong-arm running quarterbacks, explosive (sometimes inconsistent) offenses and aggressive defenses that thrive off of turnovers.‘He’s a problem’: Bills OC Brian Daboll preparing for Chris Jones and Chiefs defensive line
+The Chiefs and Bills may be the most evenly matched teams in the playoffs: athletic/strong-arm running quarterbacks, explosive (sometimes inconsistent) offenses and aggressive defenses that thrive off of turnovers.‘He’s a problem’: Bills preparing for Chris Jones, Chiefs defensive line

 Sunday’s showdown will notch another exciting chapter in the Mahomes-Allen saga, one where the winner would most likely look favored upon to win the AFC Championship.